se-sic/SPLConqueror/README.md

 #### Learning with all measurements

 Now, we have have enough to learn with all measurements.
-For this, just use the ```learnwithallmeasurements```-command.
+For this, just use the ```learn-all-splconqueror``` (deprecated: ```learnwithallmeasurements```) command.
 A .a-script for learning with all measurements at this point, using the examples from above is as follows:
 ```
 log C:\exampleLog.log
 vm C:\exampleModel.xml
 all C:\exampleMeasurements.xml
 mlsettings numberOfRounds:25 learn_logFunction:true stopOnLongRound:false
 nfp nfp1
-learnwithallmeasurements
+learn-all-splconqueror
 ```

 #### Displaying the learning results